Cidaas/cidaas-sdk-ios-v2/README.md

 #### Get Client Info

-Once getting tenant information, next you need to get client information that contains client name, logo url specified for the client in the Admin's Apps section and what are all the social providers configured for the App.
+Once you get tenant information, if you need to find client information you can call following method.
+It  contains client name, logo url specified for the client in the Admin's Apps section and details of what all social providers are configured for the App.
 To get the client information, call ****getClientInfo()****.

 ```swift
 cidaas.getClientInfo(requestId: "45a921cf-ee26-46b0-9bf4-58636dced99f") {